JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 		- Now lets see if I can get a liquidy lead tone (after I noodle with the OD sounds some more)  Yeah I got that pretty easily.
 Its not the SAME as the recto and I like the recto in amplitube, but its fantastic and still better in many ways.
 		- its not too noisy  at least with this evo 4 even on high gain
 		- After I started Granophyre I opened Fortin Cali in GB (granophyre didnt work :( ) and I ended up getting a useful tone somehow from two accidental instances of the plugin lol
+		- May 11 2021 Now I’m thinking I want to do something simple like record using the cali plugin and output it to the loopback and then record that in garageband.
+Nope.
+It sounds AWFUL.  robotic and thin and broken.
 - ===== Audient Evo 4
 	- lol knob popped off as I was trying to get it out of the box.  no problem popped right back on solid ... well not like tightly but turns great
 	- Ok its plugged in and the inputs seemed to work as expected.
 I’m bummed that it only had a 1/4” headphone jack.
 Thats just the littlest bit annoying for my purposes not a real issue though.